Tabors-Site/Root/README.md

 - 🗂 **Main Navigation** – Directs users to every module in the ecosystem.
 - 🌉 **Integration Layer** – Connects Tree with all other modules for smooth operation.

-> Without Root, the rest of _Treeffiency_ cannot function.
+> Without Root, the rest of _tabors.site_ cannot function.

 ---